Bounded Graph Clustering with Graph Neural Networks: Appendix

 \subsection{Hyperparameters}

 We summarize here the hyperparameters used in our experiments.
 For the real-world datasets, we employ a 4-layer graph neural network with regularization weights set to $\mu = \lambda = 1$.
 For the synthetic datasets, we use a 3-layer graph neural network, again with $\mu = \lambda = 1$.
 In all cases, we use a 2-layer multilayer perceptron.
 Unless otherwise stated, all models are trained with a learning rate of $10^{-3}$ using the Adam optimizer for 3000 epochs.
+All experiments were run on Intel Xeon Gold CPUs with 16 cores.

-\subsection{Additional Synthetic Network Statistics}
+\subsection{Additional synthetic network statistics}

 Density is a measure of how close a network is to being fully connected.
 It is defined as: